bogdan-szabo-sociomantic/ocean-1/README.rst

 <https://github.com/sociomantic/ocean/tree/v1.x.x/relnotes>`_ | `All
 releases <https://github.com/sociomantic/ocean/releases>`_

-Releases are handled using `GitHub releases
-<https://github.com/sociomantic/ocean/releases>`_.
-The notes associated with a
-major or minor github release are designed to help developers to migrate from one version to another.
+Releases are handled using GitHub releases.
+The notes associated with a major or minor github release are designed to help developers to migrate from one version to another.
 The changes listed are the steps you need to take to move from the previous version to the one listed.